krishnaku/pypcalc/pcalc/docs/littles_law_history.md

-However, due to the strong association of the original formulation with assumptions about stochastic processes—and the extensive applications in repetitive manufacturing and service contexts—it is often assumed that Little’s Law is not applicable to complex adaptive systems.
+However, due to the strong association of the original formulation with assumptions about stochastic processes—and the extensive applications in repetitive manufacturing and service contexts—it is often assumed that Little’s Law is not applicable outside these domains.
 It is not uncommon to hear the opinion that, because software product development is knowledge work, Little’s Law has nothing useful to say about the kind of highly variable, non-uniform processes common in software development.

-It doesn’t help that most applications of Little’s Law in software development explicitly rely on the formulation imported from Lean manufacturing, focusing on _making_ variable work more uniform so it can "flow".
+It doesn’t help that most applications of Little’s Law in software development explicitly rely on the formulation imported from Lean manufacturing, focusing on _making_ variable work more uniform and predictable.
 Even in these applications, the law often fails to hold when measured empirically in operational settings mostly because of _how_ it has been applied.
 So it has remained more of a theoretical curiosity in software - pointing to a desired